pedro-isacss/jpage/README.md

 />
 ```

-JavaScript:
+**JavaScript:**
 ```html
 <script
   src="https://cdn.jsdelivr.net/npm/jpage@{version}/lib/index.js"
   type="module"
 ></script>
 ```
-You can consult all versions of JPage by clicking [here](https://www.npmjs.com/package/jpage).
+> replace {version} with the desired version (you can consult all versions of JPage by [clicking here](https://www.npmjs.com/package/jpage)).

+**NOTE:**  if you don’t want to use CDN in your project, you can download JPage and use it directly by [clicking here](https://github.com/pedro-isacss/jpage/archive/refs/heads/master.zip).

 ## Basic usege
-With JPage you can create two types of pages: jpage-default and jpage-one-slider.

-### jpage-default
+Creating websites as slides is as simple as:

 ```html
 <div class="jpage">
   <div class="section" style="background-color: crimson;"> <!-- Your content --> </div>